idaholab/moose/framework/doc/content/source/utils/DualReal.md

 3. `SemiDynamicSparseNumberArray`
     - `std::array` as underlying storage for derivative data and indices
     - Fast because of static storage
-    - Indice storage allows sparse operations and hence flexibility
+    - Indices storage allows sparse operations and hence flexibility
     - Avoid looping over the whole size of the std::array by maintaining a dynamic size data member